pctBayArea/pct-inputs/README.md

-# pct-inputs
+# Welcome to pct-inputs

-This folder contains all the raw and intermediate input data for the Propensity to Cycle Tool (PCT) for the San Francisco Bay Area.
+This repository contains all the raw and intermediate input data for the Propensity to Cycle Tool for the San Francisco Bay Area.
 This data is processed with the scripts found in pct-scripts.
 The result is written to pct-outputs.